Vegas Golden Knights Luck is Running Out

 Even in the regular season, this kind of slump wasn’t common for the Western Conference champs.
 They haven’t lost three straight games in regulation since the end of November.
 After that mini-blip in their schedule, they went on a 19-3-3 run.
 During that stretch, they never lost by more than one goal.

 The team has been brilliant, resilient, and just a bit lucky.
-They entered the Stanley Cup Final with the highest-PDO (104.1), largely on the back of Marc-Andre Fleury’s unbelievable performance.
+They entered the Stanley Cup Final with the highest-PDO (104.1) of any playoff team, largely on the back of Marc-Andre Fleury’s unbelievable performance.
 There was something magical about the team during their historic season, but it seems like that magic has run out.

 Frustration Foiling Golden Knights